jasciullo/Sciullo-Portfolio/user_research/TSWD_user_research_plan.md

 ## Methods

-* 10-15 minute brief in-person interviews with people not working directly in the public health field.
+* 10-15 minute brief remote interviews with people not working directly in the public health field.
 * Notes from participants.
 * Additional notes taken by facilitator.

 ## Supplies

-* Laptop computer showing data visualizations
-* Paper and pens
+* User research computers to view data visualizations.

 ## Script